qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

     npm run hello-engine
     ```

-    This command runs the application, which communicates with QIX Engine and retrieves the engine semantic version.
+    This command runs the application, which communicates with Qlik Associative Engine and retrieves the
+    engine semantic version.
     If successful, you will see a response like the following:

     ```bash